Arrow BOOK

 Benefits

-• Can reduce inflammation and joint related pain
+• May reduce joint inflammation and pain

-• Minimally invasive with short recovery time
+• Minimally invasive treatment approach

 • Radiofrequency ablation may provide longer lasting relief

-• Supports improved mobility and participation in rehabilitation
+• Supports improved mobility and rehabilitation

 • May reduce reliance on pain medication

-Possible risks include
+Possible risks and side effects

 • Temporary increase in pain